cabforum/smime/SBR.md

 Examples of this method include:

-* If the Subject presents an ID featuring a name that has subsquently been changed, it MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
+* If the Subject presents an ID featuring an Applicant name that has subsquently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
 * If a professional title of a regulated profession in the`Subject:country` is to be used it SHALL be verified against a Regulated Professions Information Source as described in [Section 3.2.8.8](#3288-regulated-professions-information-source).

 6. **From a Verified Professional Letter**